 Key Regulatory Developments in India’s Fintech Space

-India's fintech industry is experiencing unprecedented growth.
-It has 7,000 startups and a projected $1 trillion valuation by 2030.
-This rapid expansion has necessitated robust regulatory frameworks.
-These could ensure consumer protection and foster innovation.
-Key regulatory bodies overseeing the sector include the Reserve Bank of India (RBI), the Securities and Exchange Board of India (SEBI), and the Insurance Regulatory and Development Authority of India (IRDAI).
+First, we’ll explore India’s three key regulatory bodies.
+These are the Reserve Bank of India (RBI), the Securities and Exchange Board of India (SEBI), and the Insurance Regulatory and Development Authority of India (IRDAI).

 thumbnail image